GaspardVCS/tweetoscope-project/README.md

 ### On Intercel

+To deploy on Intercell, you will need to connect to your student-machine. <br>

+Copy the kafka-zookeeper-intercell.yml and services-intercell.yml on your machine. <br>

+Adapt the namespace to your machine id in both files. <br>

+You can now launch every kubernetes by precising the namespace in the beginning of your command by "kubeclt -n cpusdi1_XX" (instead of just kubectl)

 ## Overview of the files

 ### tweet_generator
+Tweet generator folder.

 ### tweet_collector
+tweet.py: implements the Tweet object <br>
+cascade.py: implements the Cascade object <br>
+processor.py: implements the Processor object <br>
+main_tweet_collector.py: main file to launch to start the tweet collector. <br>
+tweetoscopeCollectorParams.py: implements an object to reads the collector pameters file. <br>
+collector-params*: text files that give the useful parameters to launch the collector.

 ### hawkes_estimator
+estimator.py: implements the Estimator object<br>
+main_estimator.py: file to start the Hawkes estimator.

 ### predictor
+predictor.py: implements the Predictor object. main_predictor.py: file to start the predictor.

 ### learner
+learner.py: implements the Learner object.
+Each random forest model retrained everytime 20 new samples have be send to them.
+They retrain on all the dataset until it reaches a length of 1000. main_learner.py: file to start the learners.

 ### kafka_consumers

 ### tests
+Folder where all the unit tests are.
+We use Pytest to run our unit tests.

 ## What still needs to be done
 1. change dockerfile images from ubuntu to alpine.
 I had problem with the python imports, so I kept this change for later.
 But the tweet generator has an alpine image